 3. Virtual Tax Prep.
-The Virtual Tax Prep service—also referred to as Tax Pro Go—is a newer H&R Block feature that, according to their website, won’t be ready until January 2020.
+The Virtual Tax Prep service—also referred to as Tax Pro Go—is a newer H&R Block feature that first launched in February of 2020.
 With this plan, you can simply upload your tax forms into your online H&R Block account and one of their tax experts will take it from there.
 Virtual Tax Prep starts at $49.

 H&R Block: Tax Software Overview

 H&R Block also offers a range of tax software options that closely resemble the features of their online plans.